VasanthVanan/vasanthvanan.github.io/Reverse Engineering/_posts/2024-11-30-unix-epoch.markdown

 ### Pre-Context

-I was working on a software development project in python, where I needed to grab the current timestamp and find the difference from some given timestamp.
+I was working on a software development project in python, where I needed to grab the current timestamp and find the difference from a given timestamp.
 Simple, right?
-Like everybody & chatgpt, I imported the trustworthy `time` module and used `time()` function to retrieve the current time in UTC.
+Like many others, including ChatGPT, I imported the `time` module and used `time()` function to retrieve the current time in UTC.

 And what did I get?
 Not the human readable format: `2024-12-01 00:14:35 UTC`, oh no. I got a random number that looked like this: